 Changes of assumptions.
-The actuarial assumptions used in the September 30, 2019 valuation represent a reasonable long-term expectation of future OPEB outcomes.
-Discount rate changed from 4.15% in 2018 to 3.58% at September 30, 2019.
+The actuarial assumptions used in the September 30, 2020 valuation represent a reasonable long-term expectation of future OPEB outcomes.
+Discount rate changed from 4.15% in 2018 to 3.58% at September 30, 2019 then to 2.41% at September 30, 2020.
 As national economic and Village experience change over time, the assumptions will be tested for ongoing reasonableness and, if necessary, updated.